Sportingbet Australia Bookmaker Review

 Is it Safe to bet?

 Sportingbet is licensed and regulated in every jurisdiction from which it operates.
 It is licensed in Australia’s Northern Territory and, therefore, operates in one of the world’s most tightly regulated betting environments.
 There are strict rules as to the types of bets that this and other NT-licensed bookmakers can offer and a long list of provisions that ensure that punters can bet with considerable confidence.
-We point you in the direction to all regulated Aussie sportsbooks for more information.
+We point you in the direction to all regulated Aussie betting sites for more information.

 Sponsors of, among others, the Brisbane Broncos and Carlton Blues football teams and the Melbourne and Moonee Valley racing clubs, Sportingbet is a trusted name in Australian sport and betting and, fully regulated by the Northern Territory Racing and Gaming Commission, it is a very safe place to bet online.